ComibyteOrg/Comibyte-PHP-Framework/README.md

 <a name="views"></a>
 ### Views

-Views are PHP files located in `Resources/views/`.
-They render HTML with embedded PHP.
+Views are simple PHP files located in the `Resources/views` directory.
+You can render a view using the `view()` function.

 **Rendering a View:**
 ```php